jawah/urllib3.future/README.md

 RUN pip install .
 # then! (after every other pip call)
 RUN pip install urllib3-future
+# that is it! enjoy a descent http client, as we would expect in late 2024...
 ```

 Doing `import urllib3_future` is the safest option if you start a project from scratch for you as there is a significant number of projects that